top of page

 Work through Rehearsal with Producers

-The weekend before the festival, individual work through rehearsals will be held with the SOUND BITES producers to present their pieces and receive creative feedback.
+The weekend before the festival, individual work-through rehearsals will be held with the SOUND BITES producers to present pieces and receive creative feedback.

 Dress Rehearsal